Jeoff123/Smart-Pet-Kennel-/README.md

 <h1 align="center"> Smart Pet Kennel
 <h3 align="left">
 A system designed to dispense pet food and water, along with a cleaning mechanism, controlled by an ESP32-Cam module.
-The code is written in C++ and C language.
+The code is written in C++, HTML, CSS And Javascript languages.

 ## Installation